Tired of ads?

 Cilia generally move matter past a cell.
 The most common examples of ciliated cells are those that line the trachea, or wind pipe, of animals.
-Here, the cilia move mucus containing dirt and other inhaled particles up the windpipe and into the esophagus where they can be coughed up or swallowed.
+There, the cilia move mucus containing dirt and other inhaled particles up the windpipe and into the esophagus, where the particles can be coughed up or swallowed.

 The flagella and cilia in animal cells are not evolutionarily related to those found in bacterial cells; however, there are some strange little worms that cover their bodies with bacteria that look like flagella.
 Check them out here.